xthursdayx/gpodder-docker/README.md

 ### Authentication

-If you want to use authentication, replace `GUAC_USER` with the user name of your choice and `GUAC_PASS` with the md5 hash of your chosen password.
+If you want to use authentication, specify `GUAC_USER` with the user name of your choice and `GUAC_PASS` with the md5 hash of your chosen password.
 You can do this by running the command:
 ```
 echo -n password | openssl md5
 ```